Constrained Synthesis with Projected Diffusion Models

 \section{Introduction}

-Diffusion models are a class of generative models that function by progressively introducing noise into data and then methodically demonising it \cite{sohl2015deep, ho2020denoising}.
-They have revolutionized high-fidelity creation of complex data, and their applications have rapidly expanded beyond mere image synthesis, finding relevance in areas such as engineering \cite{wang2023diffusebot, zhong2023guided}, automation \cite{carvalho2023motion, janner2022planning}, chemistry \cite{anand2022protein, hoogeboom2022equivariant}, and scientific research \cite{cao2024high, chung2022score}.

-Although diffusion models excel at generating content that is coherent and aligns closely with the original data distribution, their direct application in scenarios requiring stringent adherence to predefined criteria poses significant challenges.
-Particularly in domains where the generated data needs to not only resemble real-world examples but also rigorously comply with established specifications, physical laws, or engineering principles, conventional diffusion models are unable to ensure this level of precision.
+Generative diffusion models excel at robustly synthesizing content from raw noise through a sequential denoising process \cite{sohl2015deep, ho2020denoising}.
+They have revolutionized high-fidelity creation of complex data, and their applications have rapidly expanded beyond mere image synthesis, finding relevance in areas such as engineering \cite{wang2023diffusebot, zhong2023guided}, automation \cite{carvalho2023motion, janner2022planning}, chemistry \cite{anand2022protein, hoogeboom2022equivariant}, and medical analysis \cite{cao2024high, chung2022score}.
+However, although diffusion models excel at generating content that is coherent and aligns closely with the original data distribution, their direct application in scenarios requiring stringent adherence to predefined criteria poses significant challenges.
+Particularly the use of diffusion models in scientific and engineering domains where the generated data needs to not only resemble real-world examples but also rigorously comply with established specifications and physical laws remains an open challenge.

-Given these limitations, one may consider an alternative approach: training a diffusion model on a data distribution that already aligns with these constraints.
-Nevertheless, even when the training data is ``feasible'', such an approach does not inherently assure conformity to the desired criteria due to the inherent stochastic nature of diffusion models.
-Additionally, we frequently encounter situations where the available data distribution must be manipulated to generate content that aligns with certain properties, which might not be inherent in the original dataset.
-This issue is especially limiting for the larger applicability of diffusion models in scientific and engineering domains where the training data is scarce and limited to specific distributions, yet synthesized outputs are expected to meet rigorous properties or precise standards \cite{wang2023diffusebot}.
+Given these limitations, one might consider training a diffusion model on a dataset that already adheres to specific constraints.
+However, even with ``feasible'' training data, this approach does not guarantee adherence to desired criteria due to the stochastic nature of the diffusion process.
+Furthermore, there are frequent scenarios where the training data must be altered to generate outputs that align with specific properties, potentially not present in the original data.
+This issue often leads to a distribution shift further exacerbating the inability of generative models to produce ``valid'' data.
+As we will show in a real-world experiment (\S \ref{sec:constrained-materials}), this challenge is particularly acute in scientific and engineering domains, where training data is often sparse and confined to specific distributions, yet the synthesized outputs are required to meet stringent properties or precise standards \cite{wang2023diffusebot}.